sensu/sensu-docs/content/sensu-enterprise-dashboard/2.14/configuration.md

 {{< highlight shell >}}
 "password": "{crypt}$1$MteWnoFT$yhEi8KMxO794K0TIriZcI0"{{< /highlight >}}

-The following algorithms are supported (along the commands to create the hashes):
+The following algorithms are supported (along with the commands to create the hashes):

 Algorithm | Command
 ----------|---------